Notice: Tulip has announced End of Life for traditional On-Premise deployments.

 If so, this is the process: We will give your IT staff a CSR (certificate signing request).
 They will take it, sign it and give us a certificate (x509, PEM) for the Tulip Platform.

-All Gateways, Connectors Host will need trust the Root-CA from the company.
+All Edge Devices, Connectors Host will need trust the Root-CA from the company.

 If using the default setup with LetsEncrypt, the certificates will need to be updated every 3 months.